-Dr Kibuta Ongwamuhana is the Managing Director of Clyde & Co Tanzania.
+Dr Kibuta Ongwamuhana is the Chairman of Clyde & Co Tanzania.
 He is a tax and corporate lawyer who has both academic and practical experience.
 He specialises in tax dispute resolution, competition law, commercial arbitrations and trademark infringement disputes.
 The bulk of his work is in tax dispute resolution, and is regularly instructed for the most complex tax disputes.

 Formerly President of the Law Society in Tanzania for two terms, Kibuta also served as Commissioner of Taxation in Papua New Guinea.
 As an academician Kibuta has taught at Universities in Tanzania, Australia and Papua New Guinea.
 He has taught a variety of law courses, including taxation, company law, commercial law, mining law and international trade law.
 He has published two books (Tax Compliance in Tanzania, Lexis 2011, Taxation of Foreign Investments in Developing Countries, Kluwer 1991) and has published over dozen articles in refereed journals.

 On leaving academics, Kibuta was appointed Principal Advising Officer and later Commissioner of Tax in Papua New Guinea which position he held for four years.
 He left public service to return to Tanzania and co-founded FK Law Chambers in 1996 as an Advocate of the High Court and the Court of Appeal as well as a legal consultant to a number of private businesses, governmental and non-governmental organisations.
 Following a split within FK Law Chambers, Kibuta founded Ako Law in 2009 and teamed up with Clyde & Co.